MetaBorgCube/oopsla18-artifact/README.md

   tests (especially for FGJ) takes quite a while.
 For faster results, open individual files, or run fewer tests by selecting subdirectories of the `test` directory.

+The `statix.tests` project contains unit tests for Statix itself.
+It contains a `test` folder with tests similar to the tests in the language projects.

 ## Claims Supported by the Artifact